TriangleUrbanDebateLeague/tudl/README.md

-# Teens for Teens framework
+# Unified Democracy framework

 ## What is this?
-This is the code that runs the Teens for Teens platform.
-You can find the `master` branch live at [the Teens for Teens website](https://teensforteens.info).
+This is the code that runs the Unified Democracy platform.
+You can find the `master` branch live at [the Unified Democracy website](https://unifieddemocracy.org).

 ## What do I do if I find a bug?
 If you find a bug, that is not security-related, you should report it on GitHub